Fats699/openwrt-karma/README.md

 This is a repo that builds a firmware for a wr703n that has a modified hostapd with the karma patch.

+Patched hostapd stolen from the WiFi Pineapple project.

 Usage
 -----